Ready to say “I do”

 How does everyone know to contact the travel agent?

 We will create a customized website for the bride and groom at no cost to you to share with your guests by word-of-mouth, email, or phone.
 We can also provide business cards to hand out.
 The assigned agent’s extension is clearly marked on the custom website.
 In case of agent’s taking time off, most agents will work with a “buddy,” but using the online tool is the best way do it.

 Yes, though a customized destination wedding website we will build for you.
 This will make it easy for your guests to review the trip details and book.
 It’s secure and contains all the information they’ll need for the booking.
 We’ll contact them after for insurance options.

 Can my group leave from different cities?

-Based on the wedding destination you choose, you can leave from multiple gateways if it is available.
-However, the majority of the group has to depart from the same city in order to get the group rate, as per the tour operator’s minimum amount of passengers.
+Based on the wedding destination you choose; you can leave from multiple gateways if it is available.
+However, the majority of the group has to depart from the same city in order to get the group rate, as per the tour operator’s minimum number of passengers.
 If there are other gateways the tour operator offers, we can add that to the group.
 We can also book a separate flight for someone to get into the gateway everyone else is departing from, so you can all travel together.
-Or, we can book with different supplier, but that person won’t get the group benefits.
+Or we can book with a different supplier, but that person won’t get the group benefits.

 Can we all take the same flight?

-Yes, you will be on the same flight providing you are leaving from the same gateway.
+Yes, you will be on the same flight providing you are leaving from the same departure city.
 Occasionally, there are two flights on the same day and guests may have preferences.
-It’s important to note that fight times are always subject to change at the airline’s discretion.
+It’s important to note that flight times are always subject to change at the airline’s discretion.
 No one can guarantee the flight times, including the airline directly.
-Requesting day flights, night flights or deviations may result in price differences.
+Requesting day flights, night flights or deviations may result in price variations.
 It’s also important to know that if guests add on to a group that has already been finalized, any new space is subject to availability at the time of booking — and this goes for flight times too.
-Generally, the further out in advance people book, the more likely you will all be on the same flight.
+Generally, the further in advance people book, the more likely you will all be on the same flight.